MateiG/beagle/README.md

 ## Usage

+1. Close and reopen your browser.
+This lets Beagle create an index of existing tabs.
+Otherwise you'll only be able to search pages you visit after Beagle was installed.
-1. Ensure the server is running in a terminal using the instructions from the installation
+2. Ensure the server is running in a terminal using the instructions from the installation.
+On MacOS you can minimize the terminal window to keep it out of the way.
-2. Click on the Beagle extension icon from your browser
+3. Click on the Beagle extension icon from your browser
-3. Search!
+4. Search!